Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

-Intuitively, the ``discrepancy'' between $\mathbf{a}$ and $\mathbf{g}$ measures the shape of tension triangles in the continuum theory, notably, the local tension anisotropy ($\mathbf{a}$ is made from equilateral ``reference'' triangles, $\mathbf{g}$ from potentially anisotropic tension triangles).
+Intuitively, the ``discrepancy'' between $\mathbf{a}$ and $\mathbf{g}$ measures the shape of tension triangles in the continuum theory, notably, the local tension anisotropy ($\mathbf{a}$ is made from equilateral ``adjacency'' triangles, $\mathbf{g}$ from potentially anisotropic tension triangles).
 Gaussian curvature of $\mathbf{a}$ corresponds to the net density of topological defects in a triangular lattice (i.e., 5- or 7-sided cells, Fig.~\ref{fig:T1})~\footnote{In an equilateral triangulation, a coordination number $\neq 6$ implies a nonzero angle deficit around a vertex, and hence non-zero Gaussian curvature concentrated at such vertices}.
 The area element of $\mathbf{a}$ defines the local cell density, $n = n_0\sqrt{\det \mathbf{a}}$ (we dimensionalize $\mathbf{a} \mapsto \mathbf{a}/n_0$ so that $\mathbf{a}$ has units of $[\mathrm{length}]^2$)~\footnote{Microscopically, the cell area in an equilateral triangulation is proportional to the coordination number.
 Hence, strictly speaking, $\mathbf{a} \mapsto \mathbf{a}/n_0$ only holds if there is no large-scale coordination number gradient.}.

-Together, the two metrics $\mathbf{a}, \, \mathbf{g}$ furnish a complete continuum description of the cell tiling and its mechanics.
+Together, $\mathbf{a}$ and $\mathbf{g}$ furnish a complete continuum description of the cell tiling and its mechanics.
 The ability to control tensions and topology separately is what separates the ATN model from an ordinary fluid foam, where $\mathbf{g}=\mathbf{a}$ (all tensions are equal and can be set to unity).

 Cell rearrangements correspond to dynamics in the adjacency metric $\mathbf{a}$.
 To describe them, we now introduce isothermal coordinates $\zeta(\xi,\bar \xi)$ for the adjacency metric $\mathbf{a}$, analogous to the $\mathbf{g}$-isothermal coordinates $z$: